 The Simms/Mann – UCLA Center for Integrative Oncology has a primary location on the Westwood campus at UCLA.
-However, in addition, many of our programs are offered in satellite community oncology offices in Los Angeles County including the Santa Monica office.
+However, in addition, many of our programs are offered in satellite community oncology offices in Los Angeles County including the Santa Monica office and soon to be Pasadena.
 Please contact our main center for information about specific programs offered in different locations.

 200 UCLA Medical Plaza, Suite 502

 Open Monday – Friday 9:00 – 5:00 closed all University Holidays

 Back to top

 Lung Cancer Support Group Helps Calm the Storm